lukaszkn/data-software-engineering-interview-questions/content/amazon_redshift.md

 - They reduce queuing/backpressure by aborting queries that would block resources.
 - They give DBAs automated, enforceable controls to preserve availability and performance for priority workloads.

-If you want, I can give concrete sample QMR definitions and show how to attach them to a WLM queue (console steps or CLI/API example).

 ## What is Short Query Acceleration (SQA) and what types of queries benefit?
 Short Query Acceleration (SQA) is a Redshift Workload Management feature that speeds up small, interactive queries by routing them into a separate, short-query queue so they don’t get delayed behind long-running analytic jobs.